 Promoting Healthy Aging

 Aging is more than a progression on a timeline — it’s a lifelong pursuit of mental, physical and social growth.
 Your training at USC Leonard Davis prepares you to help an aging population thrive as active, involved members of the community.
 Become an expert on the human lifespan and be a leader in the aging revolution with a gerontology degree from USC Leonard Davis.

 Learning that Fits Your Life

 Whether you live halfway across the world or have a busy career, we make this program work for you.
-You can earn the MAG degree online, through our robust digital course platform.
+You can earn the MAMG degree online, through our robust digital course platform.

 All your classes are streamed online, allowing you to interact with your classmates and professors in real-time.
 Learn more about our online education program.